ismailmagdyismail/Chat-App/README.md

 # Chat-APP
-A Web application that Enables Real-time one-to-one messaging (TO-DO)
+A Web application that Enables Real-time one-to-one messaging
+## (TO-DO)
--Client with REACTJS
+- Client with REACTJS
--Real-time-Messaging Service , WebSockets instead of REST -Add support for Cloud MongoDB
+- Real-time-Messaging Service , WebSockets instead of REST
+- Add support for Cloud MongoDB

 ## Table of contents
 - [Project overview](#project-overview)